Quantum Computing: Lecture Notes: Local Hamiltonian is -complete

 Note that the terms in the Hamiltonian now only ``touch'' at most 5 qubits: in particular, each $H_t$ touches 1 or 2 qubits for the gate $U_t$, and 3 qubits of the clock.
 This shows $k$-local Hamiltonian is \QMA-complete for $k\geq 5$.
 Subsequently, Kempe, Kitaev, and Regev~\cite{KKR:localham} showed that $k$-local Hamiltonian is \QMA-complete already for $k=2$ (in contrast to $2$-SAT, which is in \Pp).

 All of these results assume a polynomially small gap $b-a$.
 Intuitively, the local Hamiltonian problem becomes easier if the gap between $a$ and $b$ becomes bigger, since the 1-instances and 0-instances are further apart and should be easier to distinguish.
 One may ask whether $k$-local Hamiltonian is still \QMA-complete if $b-a\geq \Omega(m)$ instead of $\geq 1/\poly(n)$.
-We know that it is at least \NP-hard for all $k\geq 2$ because of the connection with MAX-2-SAT mentioned at the end of Section~\ref{sec:lochamproblem}, but whether it is also \QMA-hard is a longstanding open problem, known as the ``quantum PCP conjecture''~\cite{aav:qpcp}.
+We know that it is at least \NP-hard for all $k\geq 2$ because of the connection with MAX-2-SAT mentioned at the end of Section~\ref{sec:lochamproblem}, but whether it is also \QMA-hard is a longstanding open problem in the field of Hamiltonian complexity~\cite{GHLS:hamcompl}, known as the ``quantum PCP conjecture''~\cite{aav:qpcp}.